mars0i/masonclj/doc/general/ABMsInClojure.md

 double-click on an agent in the GUI, and it will be highlighted and you will see its internal variables in another window.
 This is very useful sometimes.
-This doesn't work outof the box with `defrecord` agents because when you decide to "watch" an agent, MASON stores a pointer to it, and when you do a functional update of the defrecord, the pointer now points to the old version of the agent, which will never change.
+This doesn't work out of the box with `defrecord` agents because when you decide to "watch" an agent, MASON stores a pointer to it, and when you do a functional update of the defrecord, the pointer now points to the old version of the agent, which will never change.
 You could